Frequently Asked Questions

 No!
 We find that traditional treatment of POTS (blood volume expansion, beta-blockers, antidepressants, and exercise) not only does nothing to treat the underlying medical cause of POTS; it presumes all patients are the same.
 Instead, we dig deep to locate what others have missed, including possible abnormalities with intracranial pressure, vagus nerve problems, immune system disorders, endocrine abnormalities, vascular issues, and abnormal inflammation.

 Only by treating every patient as an individual case and moving far beyond symptomatic treatment can the majority of patients recover from Idiopathic POTS.
-Our job is to locate these issues as quickly and as non-invasively as possible, so that patients are not longer shuffled from specialist to specialist, with no one looking at the big picture.
-Not only is that approach often unsuccessful, it can take months or years for complete evaluations.
+Our job is to locate these issues as quickly and as non-invasively as possible, so that patients are no longer shuffled from specialist to specialist, with no one looking at the big picture.
+Not only is that approach often unsuccessful, but it can also take months or years for complete evaluations.

 How does the two-month-long program work?

 Over the next three weeks, we evaluate your new blood work as it is available and your response to treatment thus far, and make adjustments to your treatment plan based on these results.

 Three weeks later, we will have a telephone or Skype meeting to cover your detailed final treatment plan with you.
-At the time of this final summary, you will have copies of your record, your blood work, and your final summary should you want or need to share that with anyone on your medical team.
+At the time of this final summary, you will have copies of your record, your blood work, and your final summary.
 We will make sure you have all of your questions answered, and we will contact you weekly for another month should new questions arise.

 This arrangement gives us the necessary time with you, yet allows you and your friends or family to return home as soon as possible.
 We know how difficult it can be to travel, to be away from home, and to ask others to interrupt their schedules for long periods of time.
 We hope this arrangement eliminates some of the frustration of multiple doctor visits with large gaps of time in between.
 We’d like to shorten your journey for answers to your POTS!